-The Coalition provided to the Regional Water Board's Executive Officer a summary report of these two statistical analyses on July 23, 2018..
+The Coalition provided to the Regional Water Board's Executive Officer a summary report of these two statistical analyses on July 23, 2018.
 The Coalition has yet to receive any comments on its summary report, nor recommendations or strategies to limit exceedances of these two water quality parameters in receiving waters.

-Work Plan to Determine the Need for Pathogen Indicator Management Plans
+Pathogen Indicator Management Plans

 Since the beginning of the Coalition's Monitoring Program, Management Plans for E. coli have been triggered at many Coalition monitoring sites.
 The indicator bacteria, E. coli, is used as a surrogate for waterborne pathogens when monitoring streams to assess potential impacts to human health.
 These triggered Management Plans were suspended by the Executive Officer of the Regional Water Board in a letter dated December 5, 2011, that stated the Board would develop a region-wide approach to the management of pathogens.
 Before and after the suspension by the Regional Water Board, the Coalition has produced reports outlining the various potential sources of pathogens measured at its monitoring sites.
 In 2007, the Coalition conducted a Pathogen Source Identification Study, which used Quantitative Polymerase Chain Reaction (qPCR) analysis targeting genetic markers to determine the source(s) of the E. coli measured in Coalition water quality samples.
 In March 2011, LWA submitted a Pathogen Indicator Source Evaluation Report (2011 SER), which analyzed Coalition monitoring data, survey results, and information relating to other pathogen sources to classify a subset of drainages as not requiring a monitoring plan.
-In response to a letter by the Executive Office dated June 13, 2017, that requested all Central Valley Agricultural Water Quality Coalitions to develop some strategy for addressing agricultural discharges of E. coli in their jurisdictions, the Coalition submitted a Work Plan to Determine the Need for Pathogen Indicator Management Plans (Work Plan) on May 1, 2018.